Healthy Homes Assessment Pakipaki

 Pakipaki Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required in all Pakipaki and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement to all Pakipaki and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate conformance with all Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.
+• Landlords and property managers must keep records of their conformance with the Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.

-• Private landlords and property managers should ensure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.
+• Private landlords and property managers have to ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Starting 1 July 2024